samegens/lolin32-lite-blink-rust/README.md

 ## What if I have a regular Lolin32?

 Then change the port to GPIO5.
+It should work then, but I have only a Lite version, so I can't test it.